oof-baroomf/chat-google-docs/README.md

 ## Features

-- 🔐 **Google OAuth2 Authentication** - Secure access to your Google Docs
+- **Google OAuth2 Authentication**: Securely access your Google Docs.
-- 📄 **Document Indexing** - Automatically indexes your Google Docs with vector embeddings
+- **Document Indexing**: Automatically index your Google Docs using vector embeddings.
-- 🤖 **Multi-Model Support** - Works with OpenAI GPT, Google Gemini, and Anthropic Claude models
+- **Multi-Model Support**: Works with OpenAI GPT, Google Gemini, and Anthropic Claude models.
-- 💬 **Streaming Chat** - Real-time streaming responses from AI models
+- **Streaming Chat**: Get real-time streaming responses from AI models.
-- 🔍 **Smart Search** - Uses vector similarity search to find relevant document content
+- **Smart Search**: Uses vector similarity search to find relevant document content.
-- 📚 **Source Attribution** - Shows which documents were used to generate responses
+- **Source Attribution**: See which documents were used to generate responses.
-- ⚙️ **Custom Models** - Add your own model configurations
+- **Custom Models**: Add your own model configurations.
-- 💾 **Local Storage** - All data stored locally, no external database required
+- **Local Storage**: All data is stored locally in your browser; no external database required.

 ## Prerequisites